A list of tips, tricks, and goods to have on hand in case of a natural disaster.

-A few years back we were hit with an “October Surprise” snow storm.
-Through some freak weather condition, snow and freezing rain came down one October night.
+A few years back, we were hit with an “October Surprise” snowstorm.
+Through some freak weather conditions, snow and freezing rain came down one October night.
 Rain changed to ice pellets which finally changed to heavy snow.
-Since the trees had not dropped their leaves – as a matter of fact they were at full peak – it was a complete disaster.
+Since the trees had not dropped their leaves – as a matter of fact, they were at full peak – it was a complete disaster.
 Tree limbs broke in loud snaps, dragging down power lines leaving hundreds of thousands of people without power.

 Things I learned about emergency preparedness:

-• When the electric went out, I was very glad to have our Coleman 5 day cooler.
-However not all the meat we had in the freezers would fit in our two coolers.
-The first day was fine, it was cold out and there was snow, but all the snow melted the next day when it went back up to nearly 60°!
+● When the electric went out, I was very glad to have our Coleman 5 day cooler.
+However, not all the meat we had in the freezers would fit in our two coolers.
+The first day was fine, it was cold out, and there was snow, but all the snow melted the next day when it went back up to nearly 60°!
 My old house in Buffalo never lost power.
-Only four houses in that area had power, my old house, one neighbor, and two house across the street – and one of those houses was owned by my ex-SIL.
+Only four houses in that area had power, my old house, one neighbor, and two houses across the street – and one of those houses was owned by my ex-SIL.
 As soon as the travel ban was lifted, Sonny-boy was sent to her house with as much food as her freezer and refrigerator could hold!

-• We are fortunate to have a fireplace.
-Sonny-boy and I got sleeping bags out, built a fire and kept reasonably warm.
+● We are fortunate to have a fireplace.
+Sonny-boy and I got the sleeping bags out, built a fire, and kept reasonably warm.
 When hubby came home, Sonny-boy lasted one more night at home, then made that delivery of food to his aunt and never came back until the power turned on.
-Can’t say I blamed him.
+I can’t say I blamed him.

-• Timing is everything.
-This storm started early evening on a Thursday, so most of the area closed down on Friday.
-By Monday, businesses were open and people returned to work.
+● Timing is everything.
+This storm started in the early evening on a Thursday, so most of the area closed down on Friday.
+By Monday, businesses were open, and people returned to work.

-• The trees were decimated and the wood chips from those trees would fill the local football stadium to over 70 stories.
-In the six years since then, they have come back beautifully.
+● The trees were decimated, and the wood chips from those trees would fill the local football stadium to over 70 stories.
+In the fifteen years since then, they have come back beautifully.